krzystooof/IntersectionSimulator/README.md

 -	intersection has one controlling mode named “smart”\
              it creates group of lanes and decides which is the most crowded, this group gets green light
 ### Class and it’s tasks:
--	vehicles: vehicles moving and appearance, lights reacting and collisions
+-	Vehicles: vehicles moving and appearance, lights reacting and collisions
--	lanes: lanes appearing and appearance, spawning vehicles
+-	Lanes: lanes appearing and appearance, spawning vehicles
--	intersection: merging all element and controlling intersection flow
+-	Intersection: merging all element and controlling intersection flow

 <i> Technologies used: C++, SFML library <i>